Let’s talk about ENFP Villains! – Guest Post by David Presnell

 “That should be upside down.
 We know better now, don’t we?
 Devils don’t come from hell beneath us.
 No, they come from the sky.”

-In all of Luthor’s speeches, there is a heavy use of metaphor over direct explanation to express how he feels about a situation or person.
-Intuitives prefer to use metaphor over literal interpretations when they make a point.
+In all of Luthor’s speeches, there is heavy use of metaphor over direct explanation to express how he feels about a situation or person.
+Intuitives prefer to use metaphors over literal interpretations when they make a point.

 Superman himself is subject to the same aggrandized explanation when Luthor Jr. reveals he has taken Clark’s mother hostage to set up the greatest “Gladiatorial event in history.”